Sutured manifold hierarchies and the Thurston norm: Introduction

 \bt[Thurston's Inequality \cite{Thurston1986ANF}] Let $\mc F$ be a taut foliation of a compact oriented $3$-manifold $M$, with $\mc F$ transverse to $\partial M$.
 For every properly embedded oriented surface $S\subset M$ without sphere nor disk components, the following inequality holds:

-Here, $e(\mc F)\in H^2(M,\partial M;\Z)$ is the relative Euler class of $\mc F$ and $[S]\in H_2(M,\partial M;\Z)$.
+Here, $e(\mc F)\in H^2(M,\partial M)$ is the relative Euler class of $\mc F$ and $[S]\in H_2(M,\partial M)$.
 Moreover, the equality is achieved if $S$ is a union of consistently oriented leaves of $\mc F$. \et

-In particular, each taut foliation of $M$ induces a lower bound on the topological complexity of \emph{any} surface $S \subset M$ in a given homology class $\alpha$, and this bound depends just on $\alpha$.
+In particular, each taut foliation of $M$ induces a lower bound on the topological complexity of \emph{any} surface $S \subset M$ without sphere or disk components, and this bound depends only on its homology class.
 In the present article, we highlight that a taut sutured manifold hierarchy indeed provides \emph{global} information about the Thurston norm and describe how to obtain this information.
 The method is theoretically simple: if we want to show that a surface $S$ is norm-minimising, we have to find a taut sutured manifold hierarchy for $(M,\partial M)$ starting with a decomposition along $S$.
 Once such a hierarchy has been found, we can use it to compute the relative Euler class of any taut foliation $\mc F$ carried by it.
-At this point, Thurston's Inequality already restrains the Thurston unit ball to lie between the two hyperplanes $\{\alpha\in H_2(M,\partial M;\R)\, |\; |\langle e(\mc F),\alpha\rangle|=\pm 1\}$.
-Moreover, if a surface $S_1$ is algebraically fully marked with respect to $\mc F$, meaning that $\langle e(\mc F),[S_1]\rangle=\chi(S_1)$, then also $S_1$ is norm-minimising and $[S]$ and $[S_1]$ lie on the same cone over a face of the Thurston ball (see Corollaries \ref{cor: thurston} and \ref{cor: norm detection criterion}).
+At this point, Thurston's Inequality restrains the Thurston unit ball to lie between the two hyperplanes $\{\alpha\in H_2(M,\partial M;\R)\, |\; |\langle e(\mc F),\alpha\rangle|=\pm 1\}$.
+Moreover, if surfaces $S_1,...,S_n$ are algebraically fully marked with respect to $\mc F$, meaning that $\langle e(\mc F),[S_i]\rangle=\chi(S_i)$ for each $i$, then also $S_1,...,S_n$ are norm-minimising and their homology classes project to the same face of the Thurston unit ball (see Corollaries \ref{cor: thurston} and \ref{cor: norm detection criterion}).

-The above strategy can be viewed as a general approach to computing the Thurston norm of a compact, orientable $3$-manifold.
-We can synthetically outline its steps as: